moffa89/Apex-Legends-Autoexec-2025/README.md

 # Apex Legends Autoexec & Tweaks

 - Works with new Season 25

-I bring some updates soon.
+- 05/24/2025 New [QoS](https://github.com/moffa89/Apex-Legends-Autoexec-2025/tree/main/Tweaks/QoS) in Tweaks and wrote some README for Steam and Win32PrioritySeparation.

 # How it Works
 1. Download [autoexec.cfg](https://github.com/moffa89/Apex-Legends-Autoexec-2025/blob/main/autoexec.cfg)